AubreyDube/Fraud-Detection-Micro-service/README.md

 `evaluate_transaction` function returns a structured decision and emits JSON logs with a correlation ID to aid tracing.

+Rules are registered in a central registry so each can be tested in isolation.
+Additional rule modules can be loaded by setting the `FRAUD_RULE_MODULES` environment variable to a comma-separated list of module paths.
+Each module should register rules using the provided decorator.

 ### Logging

 The module uses a logger named `fraud_detector` that outputs one JSON record per